The Alabama State Capitol in Montgomery (photo compliments of Leslie Kirk)

 The chapter demonstrated the ideals of the DAR by faithfully providing witnesses to quarterly naturalization ceremonies.
 Support was provided to the veterans by periodic visits to the local Veterans Administration Hospital with donation of personal items, earning the chapter a "Standard of Excellence Award" in 2002 and 2003.

 There were several important events during the first decade of the century: on May 9, 2001, the Peter Forney Chapter sent two representatives to the grave marking ceremony of Warren Henley Stone by the Anne Phillips Chapter of the DAR.
 The grave of Dixon Hall was re-marked in a joint effort by the Montgomery SAR and DAR chapters on October 15, 2006.
-A number of his descendents were present along with several additional historical and military organizations.
+A number of his descendants were present along with several additional historical and military organizations.
 September 20, 2009 saw the marking of the grave of Obadiah Moore at Moore Family Cemetery in Chilton County in conjunction with the SAR.
-Many descendents were in attendance among the 75 participants.
+Many descendants were in attendance among the 75 participants.
 On October 4, 2009, the chapter joined with the Daughters of the Confederacy to mark the grave of former member Rose Neville.
-Also, the Peter Forney Chapter participated in the dedication of a new Liberty Tree Elm in Old Alabama Town on February 25, 2010.
+The Peter Forney Chapter participated in the dedication of a new Liberty Tree Elm in Old Alabama Town on February 25, 2010.
 The Chapter participated in the cenotaph marking of Elizabeth Eason Wood at Oakwood Cemetery, April 21, 2018.